 Declaration of Trust (DOT).
 The restrictive covenant on projects assisted through a public housing ACC that obligates PHAs to operate public housing projects in accordance with the ACC, the Act, and HUD regulations and requirements.

 Distributions.
 Any withdrawal or taking of surplus cash by the Project Owner (see definition for “Surplus Cash”, below).
+Surplus cash, once determined pursuant to applicable HUD requirements, is not subject to further federal restrictions.

 Enhanced Vouchers (EVs).
 Tenant protection vouchers provided pursuant to an eligibility event under section 8(t) of the Act.
 EVs differ from regular vouchers in three significant ways: (1) the payment standard used to calculate the voucher housing assistance payment for EVs may exceed a PHA’s ordinary payment standard; (2) an EV provides residents with a right to remain in the project as long as the units are used for rental housing and are otherwise eligible for voucher assistance; and (3) the household must pay for rent no less than the rent the household was paying on the date of the eligibility event (minimum rent).
 If the household elects to move, the voucher is administered as a regular voucher.
 HUD provides EVs and funding to a voucher agency that has jurisdiction over the area in which the property that the eligibility event occurred is located.